restcord/restcord/docs/_docs/Gateway/Get Gateway.md

 ## Description

-Bots that want to dynamically/automatically spawn shard processes should use this endpoint to determine the number of processes to run.
-This route should be called once, and the result cached/passed to all processes.
-This value is not guarenteed to be the same per-call.
+Clients should cache this value and only call this endpoint to retrieve a new URL if they are unable to properly establish a connection using the cached version of the URL.

 ## Parameters